RESILIENCE TRAILS

 Engage us for in-classroom training in any of our stakeholder engagement modules (see Roots and Shoots) and stack them with the Resilience Trail experience as a practicum.

-Experience how these concepts manifest on the ground through intentional design and implementation.
+Experience how these concepts (such as Empathy or Dignity) manifest on the ground through intentional design and implementation.
 Reflection sessions for the Resilience Trail can be customised to fit the needs & learning objectives of corporate partners.

 Multiply returns on sponsorship